 New and evolving models for health-care delivery have increased the opportunity for collaborative practice between physicians, nurses and other health-care providers, some of whom may not be regulated.
 Unlike regulated health-care professionals, unregulated care providers (“UCPs”) are not governed by legislation, have no legally defined scope of practice, and are not answerable to an external nursing regulator that sets standards of practice and monitors the quality of care provided by these health-care providers.
 Typically, UCPs have a scope of employment defined by their job description and are accountable to their employer.
 UCPs include, but are not limited to, nursing aides and assistants, personal support workers, home support workers, etc.

-To date, the CNPS is not aware of any case law that has addressed the liability of UCPs in the context of a collaborative care team.
-That being said, in the event of litigation, the supervising nurse, the UCP and the employer can all be held liable for any harm caused by the UCP to the patient.
-In this regard, the supervising nurse could be held liable if they inappropriately delegated the task or did not properly supervise the UCP during the performance of the task.
-The UCP may be liable for accepting delegation for an act they are not competent to perform, unsafely carrying out a task or failing to report important information to the supervising nurse.
-On the other hand, the employer may be held liable for the failure to ensure adequate education, training, assessment and supervision of the competence of the UCP.
+In the event of litigation, the supervising nurse, the UCP and the employer could potentially be held liable for any harm caused by the UCP to the patient.
+In this regard, the supervising nurse could be held liable if a court decides that they have inappropriately delegated the task or did not properly supervise the UCP during the performance of the task.
+The UCP may be found liable for accepting delegation for an act they are not competent to perform, unsafely carrying out a task or failing to report important information to the supervising nurse.
+The employer may also be held liable in certain circumstances, for instance, if it was found that they failed to provide and ensure adequate education, training, assessment and supervision of the competence of the UCP.

 Safe patient care is the common goal of all care providers, whether regulated or unregulated.
 Proper assessment of the care needs, effective care planning and implementation, and good communication between all members of the care team are key to achieving this common goal.